puppetlabs/puppet-docs/source/puppet/5.0/deprecated_language.markdown

 title: "Deprecated language features"
 ---

-The following features of the Puppet language are deprecated, and will be removed in a future Puppet version.
+These features of the Puppet language are deprecated, and will be removed in a future Puppet version.

-## Several Hiera 3.x features
+## Hiera 3.x features

 [hiera_functions]: ./hiera_use_hiera_functions.html
 [v3]: ./hiera_config_yaml_3.html